xfold/the-ai-jungle/statistical_distribution_analyzer/README.md

 # Statistical Distributions

 This small project tries to dig in generating and identifying different statistical distributions using python.
-Here we have a class that, given a list of numbers, tried to disocver whether the distribution of these numbers matches one of the below distributions.
+Here we have a class that, given a list of values generated from an unknown distribution, tries to discover the distirbution from where these values where drawn from.

 1. **Normal Distribution:** The normal distribution, also known as the Gaussian distribution, is a *continuous* probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
 Most of the data are concentrated within ±3 standard deviations from the mean.
 It is commonly used in statistics and the natural and social sciences as a simple model for complex random variables.